mikewoodld/EOSDataCenter/Places/readme.md

 ### Free

-You can get details for a single search result.
+You can get details for a single search result, the closest result to your location.

 ### Paid